1. Warren Hastings was the first ___________.

 Explanation: He was acquitted in 1795 after the long trial.

-85. Despite acquittal, Hastings:
+85. Despite acquittal, Hastings___________.

 A) Never held office again